OpenScienceLabs/COC/_sources/coc-en.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Not showing academic or professional honesty, and taking content from other spaces, authorships or portals, using them without indicating the source or reference.

 ## Enforcement Responsibilities